Brown tree snake: Lasso locomotion

+A 2021 study found that brown tree snakes in Guam can use "lasso locomotion" to climb large smooth cylinders.
+This type of locomotion has not previously been observed in snakes.
+This novel form of movement has been observed to be physically demanding, as snakes seen utilising it make frequent stops and move more slowly than other forms of locomotion.

+Seasonal activity

+In the northern Australian city of Darwin, the brown tree snake is significantly more likely to be encountered in suburban areas during the wet season months of January–March.
+This is indicative of shifts in snake behaviour or movement across the year, and may partially be driven by differences in seasonal detection probability.
+Potentially, in months of lower activity, brown tree snakes may remain in tree canopies, where chances of detection by members of the public are unlikely.

 Venom

 The brown tree snake is a nocturnal, rear-fanged colubrid, possessing two small, grooved fangs at the rear of the mouth.
 Due to the placement of the fangs and their grooved rather than hollow architecture, the venom is difficult to convey into a bite on a human, and thus is only delivered in small doses.
-The venom appears to be weakly neurotoxic and possibly cytotoxic with localized effects that are trivial for adult humans; serious medical consequences have been limited to children, who are more susceptible because of their low body mass.
+The venom appears to be weakly neurotoxic and possibly cytotoxic with localised effects that are trivial for adult humans; serious medical consequences have been limited to children, who are more susceptible because of their low body mass.
 The snake has been reported as aggressive, but is not considered dangerous to an adult human.
 The venom seems to be primarily used to subdue lizards, which can be more easily positioned in the rear of the mouth for venom delivery.